tourn/subcl/README.md

 ------
 - no support for HTTPS (does mpd even support this?)
 - password is stored in plain text
-- no control over the mpc playlist, and the mpc playlist only shows URLs for songs it hasn't played yet
+- no control over the mpc playlist, and the mpc playlist only shows URLs for songs it hasn't played yet (a possible fix for this might be generating playlists containing the ID3 tags and feeding it to mpd instead of the pure URLs)

 Coming up
 ---------
+- podcasts
+- playlist support
+- logging / integration of notification system for error messages which can't be sent to tty
+- make search command more useful
+- additional queue command to add after the current song instead of the end of the list
+- passing through of non-subcl commands (play, toggle, random) to mpc, so you don't have to remember which executable to call
+- configurable verbosity
 - interactive library browser using ncurses
-- configurable verbosity
-- podcasts

 [sub]: http://subsonic.org